plasticmind/extension-lats-go/README.md

 ## Installation

+Visit the Chrome Web Store to install the extension: [LATS Go!](https://chromewebstore.google.com/detail/lats-go-%F0%9F%8E%89/obdmohilnmnjkdjgkbcjfaifiilikhip?hl=en&authuser=0)

+Alternatively, you can install it manually:

 1. Clone or download this repository.
 2. Open Chrome and go to `chrome://extensions/`.
 3. Enable "Developer mode" (top right).